platformercloud/kubernetes-fundermentals-training/2019-10-10-batch-1/09-review/readme.md

-Create a deployment for Nextcloud https://hub.docker.com/_/nextcloud Open the port 80
+Create a deployment for Nextcloud https://hub.docker.com/_/nextcloud container runs on port 80
 Create 2 PVCs for 1GB using GCP Persistent Disks and name them html and db Mount the 2 PVCs to the pods on the paths /var/www/html and /var/lib/mysql